EBB Frequently Asked Questions

 Must I have a wireless card to take laptop exams?

 No. Wireless cards are not required, but they are necessary if you want to save your exam to the Law School network.
-If you do not have a wireless card in your laptop or don't have it turned on, the exam will be saved to your hard drive and flash drive but not to the network.
+If you do not have a wireless card in your laptop or don't have it turned on, the exam will be saved to your hard drive but not to the network.
 If you cannot upload your exam to the network, a LawIT staff member can upload it for you at the end of the exam.

 Must I bring flash drives with me to the exam?